 Installments KWAS 2

-KWAS 2 will be out in April, and existing subscribers will be able to renew at a discount.
-Watch your inbox!
+KWAS 2 is out now, and existing subscribers should have received a voucher to be able to renew at a discount.
+Please contact us if you haven’t received this!

 - April 2014: Hideous Creatures: Dark Young of Shub-Niggurath.
 “Worlds of sardonic actuality impinging on vortices of febrile dream – Iä!
 Shub-Niggurath!
 The Goat with a Thousand Young!”
 Are they nameless horrors or numbered servitors, Druidic nightmares or ab-natural abominations?
 Where do they grow, and on what loathsome food do they thrive?
 Follow them to Hell and Hydra, or to Mormo and Monsanto.